 - Foods containing fructose

 Other causes of bloating are related to food intolerances.
 Lactose intolerance is very common.
 This means your body struggles to digest the sugars in cow’s milk.
-Coeliac disease—an intolerance to foods containing gluten—can also be a major trigger of bloating.
+An intolerance of foods containing gluten can also be a major trigger of bloating.

 The bacteria lining your large intestine play a vital role in helping your body digest food.
 You have over 500 different types of bacteria in your gut, and scientists now think that the balance between these different types of bacteria affects digestion and other aspects of health.

-Here’s the good news: in many cases, bloating after a meal doesn’t have to be something you must live with.
-There are many things you can do to tackle the problem.
+Here’s the good news: in many cases, bloating after a meal doesn’t have to be something you have to live with.

-Having plenty of the good bacteria in your gut ensures you have effective digestion and keeps your gut cells working efficiently.
+Good bacteria in your gut helps with digestion and keeps your gut cells working efficiently.
 Having good levels of bifidobacteria in the gut can be particularly helpful as these do not produce gas when they digest food (carbohydrates).

-A healthy balanced diet, rich in fibre containing foods such as wholegrain carbohydrates and a wide variety of vegetables and fruit can help achieve an optimally balanced gut.
-However, if you are unable to tolerate these foods, an easy way to add fibre to your diet is through a high fibre food supplement.
+A healthy balanced diet, rich in fibre containing foods such as wholegrain carbohydrates and a wide variety of vegetables and fruit can help achieve an optimally balanced gut, high in good bacteria.
+However, if you are unable to tolerate these foods, you can add fibre to your diet.
+A high fibre food supplement feeds your good gut bacteria, Bifidobacteria encouraging it to thrive.
+Having good levels of Bifidobacteria in the gut can be particularly helpful as these bacteria do not produce gas when they ingest food (carbohydrates).
+In addition, this type of healthy balanced diet will add bulk to your stool, therefore potentially producing less gas and reducing transit time.

-If you have any concerns about your health, you should contact your GP or healthcare professional.
+If you have any concerns about your health, you should contact your GP or healthcare practitioner.